|LW.11120 / LW.10633

 No prerequisites or co-requisites.

 The group meets for a two-hour session on Wednesdays from 5:00 pm to 7:00 pm.
 These sessions are devoted to discussion of environmental law practice, led by NRDC attorneys and visiting experts.
 At the seminars, speakers lead discussions on current issues in environmental law, as well as environmental lawyering skills, strategies and tactics.
 At one session, students participate in a moot court argument of a pending environmental case.
-Interested students will be given a copy of the term's current seminar schedule by contacting the clinic's support person, Paulina Muratore, via email.
+Interested students can request a copy of this term's seminar schedule by contacting the clinic's support person, Paulina Muratore, via email.

 Applicants should submit their application, resume and transcript via the CAMS system.
 Applicants are interviewed at the NRDC's offices, 40 West 20th Street.
 Ms. Muratore will contact students to arrange an interview with either Professor Goldstein or Marks.
-While third-year students are preferred, second-year students will be considered.
+Third- and second-year students will be considered.
 If you have any questions regarding the application process, please contact Ms. Muratore.

 The Environmental Law Clinic also welcomes LL.M. enrollments and will consider taking one LLM student each semester, but does not specifically reserve space for them.
-The application period for LL.M. students is July 1-15, 2015.
+The application period for LL.M. students will take place from May 20-June 3, 2016.
 (Please note there is a separate application form for LL.M. students.)

 Students are encouraged to speak with current and former Clinic students listed below: